zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 ### How to add a new try bot that runs a subset of tests or extra tests

-Several projects (ANGLE, Dawn) run custom tests using the Chromium recipes.
-They use try bot bot configs that run subsets of Chromium or additional slower tests that can't be run on the main CQ.
+Several projects (ANGLE, Dawn) run custom tests using the Monyhar recipes.
+They use try bot bot configs that run subsets of Monyhar or additional slower tests that can't be run on the main CQ.

 These try bots are a little different because they mirror waterfall bots that